Filing a notice of injury

 How is compensation for a patient injury sought for?

-Discuss the matter with your attending physician or someone else from the medical staff before filing a notice of injury.
+Discuss the matter with your attending physician or someone else from the health professionals before filing a notice of injury.
 Additionally, it is advisable to take the online test to see whether it is worth your while to consider filing a notice of injury.

 The claims handling process begins by filing a written notice of patient injury with the Patient Insurance Centre.
 The notice of injury form and instructions for completing and sending it are available here.